shibaji7/shibaji7.github.io/_posts/2024-04-19-internet-apoclypse.md

 ### What do you have to worry about?
-Despite what many headlines have been saying, there's no internet apocalypse on the horizon.
+Despite what some headlines have been saying, there's no internet apocalypse on the horizon, what happned if

 ### List of a few articles on 'Internet Apoclypse'
 <a href="https://economictimes.indiatimes.com/news/international/us/internet-apocalypse-what-is-a-solar-storm-and-how-can-it-impact-the-internet-on-earth/articleshow/101287452.cms?from=mdr" title=""><img src="https://img.etimg.com/thumb/msid-101287483,width-300,height-225,imgsize-67680,resizemode-75/internet-apocalypse-what-is-a-solar-storm-and-how-can-it-impact-the-internet-on-earth.jpg" width="100%" style="max-width: 850px;" alt=""></a><br>Provided by <a href="" target="_blank"></a>